 Instead of starting from ASUS Update, you may also launch ASUS MyLogo2 directly from the Windows Start menu to change your BIOS boot logo.
-After you have modified the BIOS file with the new logo, use the ASUS Update utility to upload the new BIOS.
+After you have modified the BIOS file with the new logo, use the ASUS Update utility to upload the new BIOS into the EEPROM.